College Students: How To Save Money On Your Taxes

 To claim the AOTC on your tax return, you will need to fill out Form 8863 and attach it to your Form 1040 or Form 1040-SR. You will also need to provide information about the student, including their name, Social Security number, and information about the educational institution they are attending.
 Additionally, you will need to provide information about the qualified expenses you are claiming the credit for, such as tuition, fees, and course materials.
 It’s important to note that the AOTC is subject to phase-out limits based on the student’s MAGI.

-In summary, the American Opportunity Tax Credit (AOTC) is a valuable tax credit for college students or their parents to help offset the cost of higher education.
+Overall, the American Opportunity Tax Credit (AOTC) is a valuable tax credit for college students or their parents to help offset the cost of higher education.
 The credit is worth up to $2,500 per eligible student, partially refundable and certain eligibility requirements must be met.
 To claim the AOTC on your tax return, you will need to fill out Form 8863 and provide information about the student and the qualified expenses you are claiming the credit for.
 This can help lower your tax bill, and in some cases, provide a refund for a portion of the credit.

 Lifetime Learning Credit (LLC)